avdfo/PHYS_549_package/SR-CNN/README.md

 * Numpy 1.14.0
 * Matplotlib 3.1.1

-The code can also run in Tensorflow 2 environment.
+The code can also run in Tensorflow 2 environment, as long as eager execution is suppressed.

 ## Reference
 [1] Image Super-Resolution Using Deep Convolutional Networks, Chao Dong et al., https://ieeexplore.ieee.org/abstract/document/7115171/